stevenrentas/csc-394-capstone-grocery-app/README.md

 # Grocery List App
 This app uses Postgres as a database.
 The script for creating the tables can be found in the server/db directory.
 Additionally, a .env file must be created in the server directory containing the required info that was used to create the DB locally.

+This project uses the Material UI component library which can be found [here](https://mui.com/material-ui/getting-started/overview/).

 ```
 PORT=3001